jrmgsnr/frontendmentor-tipcalc/README.md

 # frontendmentor-tipcalc
 a junior level tip calculator challenge from Frontend Mentor.
 Technologies used were HTML, CSS, Bootstrap 5.2, and Javascript.
-Currently not working properly on Google Chrome Mobile
+Currently working properly only on Firefox browser on mobile